Important Global Message

 Water Supply & Treatment

-Miami-Dade's sole source for drinking water is ground water from wells.
-The wells feeding the Hialeah and John E. Preston water treatment plants — which serve most Miami-Dade residents living between the Miami-Dade-Broward County line and SW 8th Street — draw water only from the Biscayne Aquifer.
+Miami-Dade County's sole source for drinking water is ground water from wells.
+The wells feeding the Hialeah and John E. Preston water treatment plants serve most Miami-Dade residents living between the Miami-Dade-Broward County line and SW 8th Street.
+These treatment plants draw water only from the Biscayne Aquifer.
 This is also true of the wells feeding the South Dade Water Supply System, which is comprised of five smaller water treatment plants that serve residents south of SW 264th Street in the unincorporated areas of the County.

 The Alexander Orr Jr., water treatment plant serves most County residents living between SW 8 Street and SW 264 Street.
-Water from this plant is supplied by the Biscayne Aquifer.
-During the rainy season, water is pumped from the Biscayne Aquifer and stored in the Floridan Aquifer.
-That Biscayne Aquifer water is then pumped from the Floridan Aquifer when needed during the dry season months as part of a process known as Aquifer Storage and Recovery.
+Water from this plant is also supplied by the Biscayne Aquifer.
+During the rainy season, water is pumped from the Biscayne Aquifer.
+The stored in the Floridan Aquifer.
+That stored Biscayne Aquifer water is then pumped from the Floridan Aquifer when needed during the dry season months.
+This process is called Aquifer Storage and Recovery.

 Today we are faced with a dilemma that has been brewing for some time – a limit to our water supply.
 The very nature of our water supply requires that each of us become diligent in the protection and conservation of this most important resource.

 Water managers keep a close eye on canal levels and the flow of fresh water through South Florida.
-The South Florida Water Management District is charged with the complicated task of making sure there’s enough water to feed the needs of a burgeoning urban community, agricultural needs, and the water needs of the Everglades while also making sure there isn’t too much water.
-Too much stormwater in South Florida can cause floods, drown crops, and even damage the health of our environment.
+The South Florida Water Management District is responsible for making sure there’s enough water to feed the needs of a repidly growing urban community, agricultural needs, and the water needs of the Everglades.
+They are also responsible for making sure there isn’t too much water.
+Too much storm water in South Florida can cause floods, drown crops, and even damage the health of our environment.